robotsorcerer/robotsorcerer.github.io/about.md

 + I enjoy mentoring committed undergraduates, masters students, and occasionally high school students that are interested in computer vision and robotics.

-    -   [Ajith](https://www.linkedin.com/in/ajithvenkateswaran) is a Senior Robotics Software Engineer</a> in Samsung Research, America.
+    -   [Ajith](https://www.linkedin.com/in/ajithvenkateswaran) is a Senior Robotics Software Engineer in Samsung Research, America.

     -   [Adwait](https://www.linkedin.com/in/adwaitkulkarni93) is an Engineer at Drov.
 Tech, MN.